Digitiser: History

-Digitiser was replaced by GameCentral, which featured the same number of sub-pages, but none of the humour with then editor Tony Mott explaining "We're not Digitiser so get over it" to readers on the first edition.
+It was replaced by GameCentral, which used the same number of sub-pages but adopted a more conventional tone.
+In the first edition, editor Tony Mott told readers, "We're not Digitiser so get over it."

 The writers

-The founding writers of Digitiser were Mr Biffo (Paul Rose) and Mr Hairs (Tim Moore) who, as Biffo himself says, only began working on it in order to "amuse ourselves and get free games".
-Hairs was fired by Teletext in May 1996, and Biffo continued to write the bulk of the magazine solo, apart for occasional, part-time contributors, who helped him out with the letters, tips, and charts pages.
+The founding writers were Mr Biffo (Paul Rose) and Mr Hairs (Tim Moore).
+According to Rose, they initially took the job to "amuse ourselves and get free games."
+Teletext fired Moore in May 1996.
+Rose continued to write the majority of the magazine alone, with occasional help from part-time contributors for the letters, tips, and charts pages.

-These temporary assistants went by the names Mr Cheese, Mr Udders and Mr Toast.
-Digitiser also ran a weekly opinion column, written by various guest writers, usually prominent members of the games journalist community (such as Violet Berlin and Stuart Campbell).
+These assistants used pseudonyms such as Mr Cheese, Mr Udders, and Mr Toast.
+Digitiser also ran a weekly opinion column written by guest journalists, including Violet Berlin and Stuart Campbell.